-The Social Science (General) program is intended to enable students to pursue university studies in the broad areas of the social sciences, law, education, and administration through the acquisition of scientific learning based on the integration of knowledge and methods acquired in various social science disciplines.
+Our Social Science DEC program prepares students for university studies in over 100 different disciplines.
+The social science general profile is intended to enable students to pursue university studies in the broad areas of the social sciences, law, education, and administration through the acquisition of scientific learning based on the integration of knowledge and methods acquired in various social science disciplines.

 Both a general as well as a commerce profile are offered at TAV College.
 Depending on the profile chosen, you will have the opportunity to analyze the human experience through the perspective of various disciplines such as psychology, geography, economics, political science, sociology, and administration.
 The Social Science program aims to introduce you to these realities, explore important theories and authors, and also, to help you understand the world through various approaches in social sciences.

 In both of our Social Science programs, students will be exposed to various disciplines that address the many aspects of human life:

 - Psychological processes

 - Foundations of life in society